 Paris travel insurance

-Before you buy travel insurance for your holiday to Paris, there are a few things to think about:
+Before you buy travel insurance to Paris, there are a few things to think about:

 - The cost of your trip – if you have to cancel, it’s important to know that you can get your money back

 - The activities you’re likely to be doing – if you’re planning anything really extreme, we can offer you extra cover with our extreme sports travel insurance

 - How much medical coverage you have – no-one wants to think about getting ill or having an accident abroad but, unfortunately, it does happen